thmeitz/ksqldb-go/README.md

 ### KSql Grammar example

 This example was written to test and fix the `Antlr4` generation problems for Golang.
-We changed the `Antlr4` file because there are some type issues.
-The `Antlr4` code generation introduced some bugs that we had to fix manually.
+We changed the `Antlr4` file because there are some type issues (type is a reserved word in golang).
+The `Antlr4` code generation introduced some bugs that we had to fix manually (no Antlr4 output for needed package names).
 So be careful when you use our `Makefile` to generate the `KSqlParser`.
 It will break the code!

 We had copied the `Antlr4` file from the original sources of [confluent](https://github.com/confluentinc/ksql/blob/master/ksqldb-parser/src/main/antlr4/io/confluent/ksql/parser/SqlBase.g4).
-It seems that some errors are not found by the parser because the terminal symbols are not present in the grammar.

 The parser is used to check the `KSql syntax`.
-If there are syntax errors, we collect the errors and you get a notification about it.
+If there are syntax errors, the errors will be collected and you get a notification about it.

-The example has an error in the `Select` statement to output the errors.

-Feel free to play around :)

 ## Docker compose